+- Selection list mode

+- global

+- user

+- Client operating system (Windows, OS X/macOS, Linux)

+- Client user account

+- administrator

-- · Selection list mode - global - user - Client operating system (Windows, OS X/macOS, Linux) - Client user account - administrator or group members of 'utnusers' - standard user or users which are not members of the group 'utnusers' - Write access to the .ini file (selection list)
+- standard user

+- Write access to the .ini file (selection list)

 The administrator can use these factors to provide users with individual functions.

 The following table gives an overview.
 It shows the features that are basically available.
 In addition, individual features will not be displayed or will be displayed as inactive because